I am a library lover to the core.

 What devices can I use Hoopla Digital on?

-You can use Hoopla through a browser on your computer or tablet, or they have apps for the Apple store, Google Play, Amazon, Apple TV, Chromecast and more, so it’s really simple to use on any device you have.
+You can use the Hoopla library through a browser on your computer or tablet, or they have apps for the Apple store, Google Play, Amazon, Apple TV, Chromecast and more, so it’s really simple to use on any device you have.

 The bad news is that it’s a pretty terrible skill – the reviews are awful and I’ve personally never been able to get it to work.